-- Travellers from third countries who have visited Argentina, Bangladesh, Brazil, India, Nepal, Pakistan, South Africa or Sri Lanka in the last 10 days must present a negative result of a COVID-19 PCR test taken within 72 hours before departure, and undergo 14-day government guarantine, with a COVID-19 test on day 14. - Travellers from Egypt, Iran, Singapore and the United Kingdom are required to submit a negative result of a COVID-19 PCR test taken no more than 72 hours before travel. - When entering Turkey from other countries, passengers will not be required to submit a negative PCR test result if they submit a document issued by the relevant country's official authorities stating that they have been vaccinated at least 14 days before entrance to Turkey and/or have recovered from COVID-19 within the last 6 months.
+- Turkish citizens entering Turkey must submit the following: - Proof of vaccination against COVID-19 with their final dose at least 14 days prior to their arrival in Turkey; - Proof that they have recovered from COVID-19 in the last six months (starting on the 28th day of the first positive PCR test); or - Negative COVID-19 PCR test (taken within 72 hours prior to arrival in Turkey) or negative COVID-19 rapid antigen test (taken within 28 hours prior to arrival in Turkey). - Turkish authorities have suspended entry for travellers arriving from Bangladesh, Brazil, South Africa, India, Nepal, and Sri Lanka.
+Passengers travelling from these countries may transit to other countries if they do not enter Turkey. - Travellers who are arriving from, or have visited, Bangladesh, Brazil, India, Nepal, South Africa or Sri Lanka in the last 14 days must present a negative result of a COVID-19 PCR test taken within 72 hours before departure, and undergo 14-day government quarantine, with a COVID-19 test on day 14. - Travellers who are arriving from, or have visited, Afghanistan or Pakistan in the last 14 days are required to undergo a 10-day quarantine.
+These individuals may exit quarantine early with a negative COVID-19 test result take on day 7. - Travellers from Egypt, Iran, Singapore and the United Kingdom are required to submit a negative result of a COVID-19 PCR test taken no more than 72 hours before travel. - When entering Turkey from other countries, passengers will not be required to submit a negative PCR test result if they submit a document issued by the relevant country's official authorities stating that they have been vaccinated at least 14 days before entrance to Turkey and/or have recovered from COVID-19 within the last 6 months.
 Quarantine measures will not be applied for these passengers.
-If passengers departing from these countries cannot submit a vaccine certificate or proof of recovery, submission of a PCR negative test result made maximum 72 hours before the entrance to Turkey or negative rapid antigen test result made maximum 48 hours before the entrance to Turkey will be deemed sufficient.
+If passengers departing from these countries cannot submit a vaccine certificate or proof of recovery, submission of a PCR negative test result made maximum 72 hours before the entrance to Turkey or negative rapid antigen test result made maximum 48 hours before the entrance to Turkey will be deemed sufficient. - Turkey has reopened most of its international air, land and sea borders, and international flights have resumed to and from many destinations. - All travellers to Turkey are required to complete a passenger locator form prior to arrival.

-- Turkey has reopened most of its international air, land and sea borders, and international flights have resumed to and from many destinations. - All travellers to Turkey are required to complete a passenger locator form prior to arrival. - All arrivals into Turkey will be subject to a medical evaluation for symptoms of coronavirus, including temperature checks.
+- All arrivals into Turkey will be subject to a medical evaluation for symptoms of coronavirus, including temperature checks.
 Any passengers showing symptoms including high fever, coughing or respiratory difficulties will be required to undergo a PCR test. - Foreign passengers who test positive for COVID-19 on arrival will be required to quarantine at a private hospital, whereas Turkish passengers will be referred to a state hospital. - All Turkish citizens and foreign residents (whose Foreign national's ID No starts with 97, 98 or 99) on domestic flights or departing the country on international flights must first obtain an HES (Hayat Eve Sigar) code.